Jalkhov/test-pypi-autoreleases/README.md

 * Test 5 Failed due to workflow file error
 * Test 6 Successfully: Uploaded to PyPi and github release created
 * Test 7 Successfully: But redirection in release notes to CHANGELOGS.md its a little ugly, i will try with multiline input in manual workflow
+* Test 8 Failed: List element dont go to a new line and keep in header line, may force with a <br>?